BeileiCui/MS-TFAL/README.md

 # Multi-Scale Supervision with Temporal Feature Affinity Learning (MSS-TFAL)

 ## Introduction
-This is the implementation for our MSS-TFAL.
+* This is the implementation for our MSS-TFAL.

-### Introduction
+## Requirements